uccser/cs-field-guide/csfieldguide/chapters/content/en/chapters/algorithms.md

 It can also be a very useful algorithm to use if you already have a sorted set of data and want to add a new piece of data into the set.
 For example if you owned a library and purchased a new book you wouldn't do a Selection Sort on the entire library just to place this new book, you would simply insert the new book in its correct place.

-{comment glossary-definition term="Quicksort" definition="A process for achieving an outcome, normally for a general problem such as searching, sorting, finding an optimal path through a map and so on."}

 ### Quicksort

 Insertion and Selection Sort may seem like logical ways to sort things into order, but they both take far too many comparisons when they are used for large amounts of data.
 Remember computers often have to search through HUGE amounts of data, so even if they use a good searching algorithm like Binary Search to look through their data, if they use a bad sorting algorithm to first sort that data into order then finding anything will take far too long!

-A much better sorting algorithm is

-{comment glossary-link term="quicksort"}

-Quicksort!

-{comment glossary-link end}

-(the name is a bit of a giveaway)
+A much better sorting algorithm is {glossary-link term="quicksort"}Quicksort{glossary-link end}! (the name is a bit of a giveaway)

 {comment interactive name="sorting-algorithms" type="whole-page" text="Quicksort interactive" parameters="method=quick" thumbnail="thumbnail-quick.png"}